Enterprise Password Management | Delinea

 Alarmingly, 20% of companies fail to change default passwords, such as “admin” and “12345.”

 Hackers use password-cracking techniques, brute-force attacks, and social engineering trickery to steal enterprise passwords.
 If they get their hands on a password that uses an authentication token (password hash), they can “pass-the-hash” to breach multiple systems without requiring multiple passwords.

 Password management software for the enterprise uses security controls to prevent internal and external threats from capturing master passwords, credentials, secrets, tokens, and keys to gain access to confidential systems and data.
-These centralized password management systems can be on-premise or in the cloud.
-Most important is that they provide password security for all types of privileged accounts throughout your enterprise.
+It can be deployed on-premise or in the cloud.
+Most important is that it provides password security for all types of privileged accounts throughout your enterprise.